ZahidAfsar/AfsarZEnhancedRNG/README.md

 Allows user to be able to randomly generate the following How many people per group
 How many groups you want to have.

+// Still working on the how many people per group